-This course will includes information and techniques relating to the history, development, current status and future of the profession of dental hygiene.
-Students will be introduced to fundamental dental hygiene services, instrumentation, patient assessment, preventive treatment, transmissible diseases, principles of infection control.
-2 hrs. lecture, 13 hrs. lab/wk.
+This course will include information and techniques relating to the history, development, current status and future of the profession of dental hygiene.
+Students will be introduced to fundamental dental hygiene services, instrumentation, client assessment, preventive treatment, transmissible diseases, principles of infection control and prevention.
+2 hrs. lecture, 14 hrs. lab/wk.